-The Group as a lessee (upon application of HKFRS 16 in accordance with transition in note 2) (Continued)
+The Group as a lessee (Continued)

 Refundable rental deposits

 Refundable rental deposits paid are accounted under HKFRS 9 "Financial Instruments" and initially measured at fair value.
 Adjustments to fair value at initial recognition are considered as additional lease payments and included in the cost of right-of-use assets.